warrior-cultures-and-training

 Physical Education and Athletic Competitions

 According to Xenophon, Spartan women were expected to “take part in contests of strength and speed, and to engage in physical exercises such as wrestling, running, and throwing the discus and javelin.”
-These competitions were public events, held in the dromos (racecourse) and other sacred spaces.
+These competitions were public events, held during religious festivals and civic gatherings.
 The goal was twofold: to produce healthy, robust mothers who could bear strong children, and to instill in women the same competitive spirit that drove male warriors.
+Victors in these contests earned public honor and recognition, reinforcing the idea that female excellence served the state.

 Physical training was complemented by dance and music.
 The partheneia, or maiden songs, performed by choruses of Spartan girls, celebrated the beauty, strength, and discipline of young women.
-The poet Alcman’s poems, written in the 7th century BCE, describe choruses competing for prizes.
+The poet Alcman’s poems, written in the 7th century BCE, describe choruses competing for prizes at festivals such as the Hyacinthia and the Gymnopaediae.
 Dance routines imitated military maneuvers, teaching rhythm, coordination, and group solidarity.
 This combination of athletics and performing arts produced women who were both physically capable and culturally sophisticated.
+Girls also learned to sing hymns and perform ritual dances at the sanctuary of Artemis Orthia, where their displays of discipline were watched by the entire city.

 Why This Training Mattered